 On some fronts, Obama has held his ground, watching near-gleefully as Republicans bungled early attempts to legislate and put their own internal disputes on vivid display.
 But lawmakers are challenging his authority on foreign policy, threatening to gum up major trade and climate deals while putting up obstacle after obstacle to a nuclear deal with Iran.

 Rarely has the separation of powers appeared as muddied as on Tuesday.
-In the course of a few hours, House Republicans caved to the president on Homeland Security funding and immigration, but also poked him in the eye by giving Israel's prime minister a prime perch before Congress to rail against Obama's overtures to Iran.
+In the course of a few hours, House Republicans caved to the president on Homeland Security funding and immigration, but also poked him in the eye by giving Israel’s prime minister a prime perch before Congress to rail against Obama’s efforts to negotiate a nuclear deal with Iran.